irishreilly/nomad-wsl/README.md

 ## Future Improvements

-* Add a Table of Contents to this markdown page to simplify navigation, and incude screen shots to facilitate installation steps.
+* Add a Table of Contents to this markdown page to simplify navigation, and include screen shots to facilitate installation steps.
 * Convert the Troubleshooting section to an FAQ in order to call out common problems and solutions in a quick, easy-to-read way.
 * Develop a more robust Python microservice using a framework such as Flask or FastAPI and configure a TLS listener for security.
 * Perform a robust installation with Vault and provide a sample application that stores its secrets in that system accordingly.